9 Social Media Contest Ideas You Can Immediately Use

 For this first, all you need to do really is to create duplicates of the same image, use a photoshopping software (like Adobe Photoshop or even Powerpoint) to edit one of the images, and present both for people to identify.
 Just look at the number of participants for this contest by Jia 88.3 FM radio station.

-This second contest by Westgate, a shopping mall in the Western part of Singapore, involved getting participants counting the number of mooncake designs in a GIF image that is uploaded on Facebook.
+This second contest by Westgate, a shopping mall in the Western part of Singapore, involved getting participants to count the number of mooncake designs in a GIF image that was uploaded on Facebook.
 In addition, they have to write down their favourite Earle Swensen’s mooncake flavour in the comments.

 I love how it incorporated both a gamification element as well as the seeking of consumer insights in a single contest.